-The Group will work closely with local authorities and external agencies to prevent and reduce the risk of learners going missing from the family home or from a care placement and has in place protocols for learners missing from the family home.
+The Group will work closely with local authorities and external agencies to prevent and reduce the risk of children going missing from the family home or from a care placement and has in place protocols for learners missing from the family home.
 These protocols are detailed below and differentiated by age of the learner.

-3.1 Learners Pre-16
+3.1 Pre-16 Learners

-Appendix 3 details the policy for safeguarding Pre-16 learners.
-This aspect of the policy only applies to Pre-16 learners who go missing from the Organisation.
+Appendix 3 details the policy for safeguarding pre-16 learners.
+This aspect of the policy only applies to pre-16 learners who go missing from the Organisation.

-All Pre-16 learners are allocated a Pre-16 Pastoral and Learning Mentor whose responsibilities include: monitoring learner attendance on a daily basis.
-For any Pre-16 learner absent from the Group following an attendance check, contact will be made immediately with the referring organisation and parent/carer to report the learner's absence.
+All pre-16 learners are allocated a Pre-16 Pastoral and Learning Mentor/Pastoral Lead Coordinator whose responsibilities include: monitoring learner attendance on a daily basis.
+For any pre-16 learner absent from the Group following an attendance check, contact will be made immediately with the referring organisation and parent/carer to report the learner's absence.
 The referring organisation will be required to follow up any non-attendance in line with the Agreement.
 The learner's assessment plan may also include reporting of any absence to additional contacts and these will be contacted also.
 The Group will monitor the absence with the referring organisation and any associated or subsequent action that may be taken.